Davon-Rolage/KeywordShortener/README.md

 ## Create Your Own Keywords
 All regular keywords are stored in the `config` folder where you can specify your own keywords and their values.
 <br>
 They are separated into different json files only for convenience.
-The <u>only</u> thing you should do is either create a custom json file or modify the existing ones.
+The only thing you should do is either create a custom json file or modify the existing ones.
 <br>
 > You can add your own hotkeys by modifying the `TRIGGER_COMBINATIONS` attribute of the `KeywordShortener` class.